Natpro logo

 Estrogen, which is produced mainly by the ovaries, ensures the development of the breasts and uterus at puberty.
 After this its role is to build the uterine lining, or endometrium, each month prior to fertilisation as well as to help regulate the menstrual cycle and normalise blood cholesterol levels.

-If the balance between the two hormones gets disrupted in any way, and the stresses of our Western way of life - not least our diet - frequently cause this, then a great many adverse symptoms can occur.
+If the hormone balance gets disrupted in any way, and the stresses of our Western way of life - not least our diet - frequently cause this, then a great many adverse symptoms can occur.

 Hormone balance = reduced symptoms.